Using Explicit Routing — Agentuity Documentation

 Basic Setup

-Create a root router in src/api/index.ts and pass it to createApp():
+Create a root router in src/api/index.ts, export its type, and wire it up from the project-root app.ts:

 typescriptsrc/api/index.ts